 provide post-employment services; or

-adjust the phase of the case, only if the case was closed either successfully or unsuccessfully after IPE.
+adjust the phase of the case in RHW, only if the case was closed either successfully or unsuccessfully after IPE within the current quarter.

+Note: Phase adjustments outside the quarter in which the case is closed are not allowed.

 The customer's request to apply for additional services must not be delayed or denied a on the basis that the customer has received services from VR in the past.

-However, if there is a question about how to process the request for services, the VR counselor can consult with the VR Supervisor, if needed.…
+…